agoncalvesos/outsystems-ios-today-widget-plugin/README.md

     2. Rename the provisioning profile to <uuid>.mobileprovision
     3. Zip the file and rename the zip to provisioning-profiles.zip
     4. Add the zip file to the TodayExtensionPlugin as a resource file and change the Deploy Action to "Deploy to Target Directory"

+### 4. Reference the TodayExtesionPlugin in your application
+* This is the last step to have this component working on your application.
+Just reference the TodayExtensionPlugin in your app and call the CheckTodayExtensionPlugin action.

 ## Troubleshooting
 While using this component you might run into some issues.
 Please check the build log available in Service Center to have more details of the error.
 If you can't find the issue in the log, this troubleshoot might help: